ATOMScience-org/AMPL/README.md

 &nbsp;

 ### Code Push Policy
-To push the code to the master branch
+It's recommended to use a development branch to do the work.
+After each release, there will be a development branch opened for development.

+The policy is

-* Create a branch based off `master`
+1. Create a branch based off a development (`1.6.0 `for example) or `master` branch
-* Create a pull request.
-Assign a reviewer to approve the changed code.
+2. Create a pull request.
+Assign a reviewer to approve the code changes

+> ***Note***:
+> Step 2 is required for pushing directly to `master`.
+For a development branch, this step is recommended but not required.
 &nbsp;

 ### Versioning